noveltylanterns/fingers/fingers-protocol-draft.md

 A request may include flags.

-Flags are modifiers placed before the target in the request line.
+Flags are modifiers placed before the target expression in the request line.

 Two forms are allowed: